iulia-codes/notes/_posts/2022-01-01-two-years-of-homeoffice-in-a-nutshell.md

 In that specific day I was doing my running routine as usual.
 I started running in 2014 using the couch25k program (highly recommend!).
 The gym was empties than usual, but I did not think much of it, as it was usually empty at that time.
 However, the next day, everything changed.

+## Work life balance

+Working from home meant that the interactions with the colleagues were 100% virtual.
 ## Homeoffice where possible

 Homeoffice was something I have experience with before.
 In that day of 13th of March 2020, the first day of homeoffice officially started.
 The world was just starting to experience the rage of the coronavirus, so to protect us, our company recommended us to work from home.